 NOTE 3: Since the message is sent over the RRC connection between the MN and the UE, it is integrity protected using the KRRCint of the MN.
 Hence the SN Counter cannot be tampered with.

 6. The UE accepts the RRC Connection Reconfiguration Request after validating its integrity.
 The UE shall compute the KSN for the SN if an SN Counter parameter was included.
-The UE shall also compute the needed RRC and UP keys and activate the UP protection as per the indications received for the associated DRBs and/or SRB.
+The UE shall also compute the needed RRC and UP keys and activate the RRC and UP protection as per the indications received for the associated SRB and/or DRBs respectively.
 The UE sends the RRC Reconfiguration Complete to the MN.
 The UE activates the chosen encryption/decryption and integrity protection keys with the SN at this point.

 7. MN sends SN Reconfiguration Complete to the SN over the Xn-C to inform the SN of the configuration result.
 On receipt of this message, SN may activate the chosen encryption/decryption and integrity protection with UE.
 If SN does not activate encryption/decryption and integrity protection with the UE at this stage, SN shall activate encryption/decryption and integrity protection upon receiving the Random Access request from the UE.